(All information here is copyrighted by Brian Keller, 2012).

-General overview: The information below can help isolate the problem to being an issue with a valve, but keep in mind that the fuse message is often due to a problem with the system that we can repair.
-Definitely use the troubleshooting information below to help determine if a valve(s) seems to be the problem.
+General overview: The information below can help isolate the problem to being an issue with a valve.
+Definitely use the this troubleshooting information below to help determine if a valve(s) seems to be the problem.
 If it’s not, just send it in for repair; we’re happy to help.

 - Try clearing the FUS message using the instructions below and see if it comes back.
 (Set the dial to the Current Time position, press the + or – button.)